 The St Martin-in-the-Fields Charity helps homeless and vulnerably housed people.
 We are best known for our annual BBC Radio 4 Christmas Appeal with St Martin-in-the-Fields.
-The money we raise directly supports people through The Connection at St Martin-in-the-Fields and across the UK through the Vicar’s Relief Fund (VRF), and the Frontline Network.
-Based in central London, The Connection helps people leave behind life on the streets through street outreach teams, a day and night centre and specialist services.
-The VRF offers a lifeline to help people into housing or to keep their home, across the UK.
+The money we raise directly supports people through The Connection at St Martin-in-the-Fields and across the UK through the Vicar’s Relief Fund (VRF) and the Frontline Network.

-The Connection at St Martin’s is London’s busiest homelessness centre, offering specialist services such as a day and night centre, street outreach, employment guidance, and mental health support.
+The Connection is London’s busiest homelessness charity supporting people away from the streets through specialist services including: a day and night centre, street outreach, help finding employment, specialist mental health and addiction support.

 Our address is:

 London WC2N 4JJ